QuentinRougemont/singletons_analysis/README.md

 After reshaping the result the script ```03_plot_distrib.R``` will test for significant differences in the distribution of singleton among the cluster provided in the strata file.
 For now I only perform a simple wilcoxon test and kruskall wallis test because the data are not independant

-ultimately a graph like this will be produced
+ultimately a graph like this will be produced:
 ![example_graph](https://github.com/QuentinRougemont/singletons_analysis/blob/main/pictures/example_plot.png)

+Interestingly the Alaskan samples displayed a high number of singleton after accounting for sample_size.
+A pattern that was not obvious at first look.

+## To do:
+Automatize ggplot script for any number of groups